ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: EFL driver and demo for STM32F3xx.
 - NEW: New unitary test subsystem under /os/test.
 Now it is officially ChibiOS/TEST.
 - FIX: Fixed invalid DMAMUX settings in DMAv1 for some devices (bug #1176)(TBP).